Zastrozzi, The Master of Discipline: Plot summary

 Walker retains the major characters and key themes of the Shelley novel.
 He changes the setting to 1893 Italy and adds the new character, Victor.
-The themes are good versus evil, atheism and religiosity, obsession and pursuit, revenge and murder, and man overreaching the boundaries of morality to become a new Prometheus, a Miltonian Satan.
+The themes are good versus evil, atheism and religiosity, obsession and pursuit, revenge and murder, and man overreaching the boundaries of morality to become a new Prometheus - a Miltonian Satan.
 Zastrozzi, Bernardo, Matilda, and Victor are also adept at swordplay which is a key element of the action.
 The sets are a combination of a "Piranesi prison drawing" and the ruins of an ancient city.
 He retains the Gothic elements of lightning and thunderstorms and swords and daggers as weapons.

 Another theme is the nature of art.
 Who should be the judge of its merit or worth?
 Should there be accountability?
-Zastrozzi has an artist killed because of his alleged mediocrity.
-"To prove that even artists must answer to somebody."
+Zastrozzi has an artist killed because of his alleged mediocrity "To prove that even artists must answer to somebody."

 Zastrozzi attacks the Belle Epoque or the Beautiful Age in European history.
-"What is this new age of optimism they're all talking about."
-He says it is a "lie" to give people "false hope".
 Zastrozzi explains his symbolic mission: "I am what I am.
 The force of darkness.
 The sane, clear voice of negative spirituality."
 He seeks to destroy mankind and the world because they are "weak" and "ugly".

 Victor tells him that a new century is approaching that will usher in a new world that is better, more humane and civilized.
-Zastrozzi replies that the new era will not be better.
-Understanding this fundamental truth is better: "Understanding the truth is understanding that the force of darkness is constant."
+Zastrozzi replies that the new era will not be better and that understanding this fundamental truth is better: "Understanding the truth is understanding that the force of darkness is constant."

 Zastrozzi describes his objective: "It is my responsibility to spread out like a disease and purge.
 And by destroying everything make everything safe.
 Alive.
 Untouched by expectation.
 Free of history.
 Free of religion.
 Free of everything."

 Revivals

 The play has had several revivals, including one in the 2009 season of the Stratford Shakespeare Festival at the Studio Theatre.
 It was directed by Jennifer Tarver and starred Rick Roberts as "Zastrozzi", Oliver Becker as "Bernardo", Sarah Orenstein as "Matilda", John Vickery as "Victor", Andrew Shaver as "Verazzi" and Amanda Lisman as "Julia".

 The play remains in continuous production throughout the world.

-A production is scheduled for the 2022-2023 season by the Kitchener-Waterloo Little Theatre in Waterloo, Ontario, Canada.
+A production was staged for the 2022–2023 season by the Kitchener-Waterloo Little Theatre in Waterloo, Ontario, Canada in 2023.
+The Live Five Independent Theatre of Saskatoon, Saskatchewan, Canada performed the play in the 2024-2025 season 21.